-Institutions must designate the manner in which students may submit cancellation or withdrawal notification and the individual, office, or offices to whom students may submit notice of official cancellation or withdrawal.

-- 2. A student has five (5) calendar days after signing an enrollment agreement or similar contractual document to cancel enrollment and receive a full refund of all monies paid to the institution. - 3.
-A student requesting cancellation more than five calendar days after signing an enrollment agreement, but prior to beginning a course or program is entitled to a refund of all monies paid minus: - An application/transfer credit evaluation fee of up to \$75; - A one-time registration fee per program of no more than 20% of the tuition and not to exceed more than \$200; and - Library services fee, if provided by a third-party service (e.g., LIRN, Westlaw, ProQuest, EBSCO) - 4.
-Upon cancellation, a student whose costs for education are paid in full, but who is not eligible for a refund, is entitled to receive all materials including kits and equipment. - 5.
+Institutions must designate the manner in which students may submit cancellation or withdrawal notification and the individual, office, or offices to whom students may submit notice of official cancellation or withdrawal. - 2.
+A student has five (5) calendar days after signing an enrollment agreement or similar contractual document to cancel enrollment and receive a full refund of all monies paid to the institution. - 3.
+A student requesting cancellation more than five calendar days after signing an enrollment agreement, but prior to beginning a course or program, is entitled to a refund of all monies paid minus: - an application/transfer credit evaluation fee of up to \$75; - a one-time registration fee per program of no more than 20 percent of the tuition and not to exceed more than \$200; and - library service fees, if provided by a third-party service (e.g., LIRN, Westlaw, ProQuest, EBSCO). - 4.
+Upon cancellation, a student whose costs of education are paid in full, but who is not eligible for a refund, is entitled to receive all materials, including kits and equipment. - 5.
 If promissory notes or enrollment agreements are sold to third parties, the institution ensures that it and any third parties comply with DEAC cancellation policies.
+C. Refunds Each institution must have and implement a fair and equitable refund policy in compliance with state requirements or, in the absence of such requirements, in accordance with DEAC's refund policy standards below and disclosed in the enrollment agreement or similar contractual document.
+Any money due a student must be refunded within 30 days of a cancellation request, regardless of whether materials have been returned.
+1. FLEXIBLE TIME SCHEDULE REFUND POLICY An institution that implements the flexible time schedule refund policy must clearly disclose the curriculum benchmarks in terms of assignments submitted for grading that indicate completion at 10 percent, 25 percent, and 50 percent intervals.
+When a student cancels after completing at least one lesson assignment but less than 50 percent of the graded assignments, the institution may retain the application fee and one-time registration fee of no more than 20 percent of the tuition (not to exceed \$200) and library service fees, plus a percentage of tuition paid by the student in accordance with the following schedule: Percentage Completed by the Student Percentage of Tuition Returned to the Student Minus the Application and/or Registration Fee Percentage of Tuition Retained by the Institution Up to 10 % 90% 10% >10% - 25% 75% 25% >25% - 50% 50% 50% >50% - 100% 0% 100% 2.
+TIME-BASED TERM REFUND POLICY A time-based term lasts no more than 16 weeks.